 Caponata is the perfect dish to make when eggplant, tomatoes, and fresh basil are in season!
 Serve as a side dish or appetizer at your next gathering!

-Serve this easy fish dish with some basmati rice and some steamed green beans for an elegant evening meal.
-Spend less time cooking and more time
+Serve this crispy, crusted halibut dish with roasted red potatoes and steamed green beans for a simple and elegant evening meal.

 Miso Hungry ~ Sushi Night Menu